 In fact, Google Chrome is so popular that web pages are tested for their performance and delivery of user experience in it by web developers.
 It also makes use of Google’s enormous barrage of resources and knowledge to provide you a seamless experience across platforms and systems.
 The ever-growing extensions library is also a reason to have Chrome as your primary browser because of the increase your productivity on the web by a large margin.

-The only negative aspect of Chrome is the amount of RAM it eats away.
+Cons: The only negative aspect of Chrome is the amount of RAM it eats away.
 This can be a problem in systems which are old or less memory.
 It also tracks and records your usage statistics in a very deep (often creepy) way, thereby giving Google more reach into your browsing habits and data about you.
 These can be handled with a careful choice of the privacy settings, though we’ll get to that later.

 Firefox has been here longer than Google Chrome has, it’s been decades since when Mozilla Firefox was launched.

 Pros: It has a fairly large development community backing it and the browser has proven to be really stable in performance.
 Like Chrome, it also features fairly large extensions, add-on library, and private browsing.